nmlgc/ReC98/README.md

 * These games stopped being sold in 2002, ZUN has confirmed on multiple occasions to have lost all the data of the "earlier games" <sup>[citation needed]</sup>, and PC-98 hardware is long obsolete.
 In short, these games are as abandoned as they can possibly be, and are unlikely to ever turn a profit again.

 #### Is this even viable?

-Definitely.
+Ever since crowdfunding has brought a continuous stream of support, progress has been steady.
+Decompilation of TH01 fully completed in August 2022, and the remaining games are only a matter of time.

+Over the years, this project led to a deep understanding of the original compilers and PC-98 hardware, to the point where the decompilation itself has become pretty mechanical.
+To ensure that this project remains both worthwhile to support and interesting to work on, its focus has shifted more toward meticulous documentation and review of ZUN's original code.
+The [project blog] details all the findings in a more generally readable way and has arguably become the main attraction, with the source code reconstruction itself almost turning into a byproduct of the underlying deep research into these games.

+The project started out pretty viable as well.
 During the development of the static English patches for these games, we identified two main libraries used across all 5 games, and even found their source code.
 These are:

 * [master.lib](http://www.koizuka.jp/~koizuka/master.lib/), a 16-bit x86 assembly library providing an abstraction layer for all components of a PC-98 DOS system
 * as well as the Borland C/C++ runtime library, version 4.0.